 Inside: Do the greens in your photos sometimes look more yellow than green?
 Lightroom has a simple fix!
 Watch this video tutorial to learn how to edit greens in Lightroom and how to fix yellow and neon green grass in Lightroom.

-Disclaimer: This post contains affiliate links.
+Disclaimer: This post may contain affiliate links.
 Any purchases made through such links will result in a small commission for me (at no extra cost for you).
 I recommend tools and resources I use and love!

 How To Edit Greens in Lightroom